ashokkumarta/dampy/README.md

 ```

 ## Reservation
-> Though this is a generic utility, they have been tested for limited set of use cases.
+> Though this is a generic utility, it has been tested for limited set of use cases.
 Make sure its tested for your scenarios before applying it for production purpose

 ---
 > Environments Tested on:  AEM 6.1, 6.2 & 6.4 | Windows, RHEL5 | Python 3.7.2